Are you working on paying off debt and building wealth? One important step that goes with that is cleaning up bad credit.

-That is right, auto insurance companies can factor in your credit score when determining how much you pay per month for auto insurance.
-The way they see it, the lower the credit score you have then the higher the risk they take on when insuring you.
+The way they see it, bad credit equals risk.
+The lower the credit score you have, the higher the risk they take on when insuring you.

 A Bad Credit Snapshot

-- bills that have been turned over to a collection agency due to non-payment, even if you weren’t aware you owed the bill
+- Bills that have been turned over to a collection agency due to non-payment.
+This can happen even if you weren’t aware you owed the bill

-- loans that you’ve co-signed on for someone else that haven’t been paid in a timely manner
+- Loans that you’ve co-signed on for someone else.
+If they haven’t been paid on time, you get dinged

 What is a Good Credit Score?

 All of the above bullet point factors can affect your credit score.
 Your credit report contains a number called a FICO score.
 Your FICO score can range from 300 to 850.

 Here’s a breakdown of the credit analyses estimates you’ll get based on your FICO number:

 - Very Good Credit: 740-799